maurosrios/cross-tenant-health-audit-framework/CTHCF_flow.md

 Cross-Tenant Health Audit Framework is an operational reconciliation framework designed to compare infrastructure inventory data against real monitoring visibility across multiple Dynatrace tenants.

-It identifies hosts that are reporting correctly, hosts that stopped reporting, hosts missing from their expected tenant, hosts that exist in a different tenant than expected, and hosts that are not included in the expected DXC Management Zone.
+It identifies hosts that are reporting correctly, hosts that stopped reporting, hosts missing from their expected tenant, hosts that exist in a different tenant than expected, and hosts that are not included in the expected Company_A Management Zone.

 The framework is designed to reduce monitoring blind spots, expose inventory-to-monitoring mismatches, identify hidden stale Dynatrace entities, and provide actionable executive summaries without relying on manual Dynatrace UI checks.